 The UNSC should impose a comprehensive arms embargo on Myanmar and refer the situation to the ICC.
-China, Russia, Serbia and India must halt their weapons transfers to Myanmar's military.
-All UN member states, regional organizations and the UNSC should impose economic sanctions on Myanmar's oil and gas sector, particularly MOGE.
+China, Russia, Serbia and India must halt weapons transfers to Myanmar's military.

 ASEAN member states should condemn the Tatmadaw and increasingly engage with the NUG.
 The military junta should not be diplomatically recognized as the legitimate representatives of Myanmar.

+All UN member states, regional organizations and the UNSC should impose economic sanctions on Myanmar's oil and gas sector, particularly the Myanma Oil and Gas Enterprise.
 Foreign companies should immediately divest and sever ties with all businesses linked to Myanmar's military.
-The UN Special Envoy on Myanmar,